Smart electric drive: Smart ForJeremy variation

 The Smart ForJeremy is a version of Smart ForTwo electric drive designed by Jeremy Scott.
 It included bright white body colour, chrome-plated tridion cell, a wing made of transparent fibreglass and decorated with rocket-shaped elements that light up red, wider rear tyres and wider rear wheel arches, wheel rims are shaped like aeroplane propellers, bright chromium-plated "eyebrows" above its front headlights, chromium-plated top half of the mirror caps and the frame around the radiator grille, fine white nappa leather upholstery at instrument panel, seats and door trim; diamond stitching at seat insert areas and the centre panels in the doors, bright chromium-plated side air inlets.

 The vehicle was unveiled on the eve of the LA Auto Show at Jim Henson Studios in Los Angeles, with music provided by the artist M.I.A.

 Production version was planned in 2013 in limited quantities.

+Brabus Smart ED

+The Brabus Smart ED is a version of the Smart ForTwo electric drive designed by Brabus to be a performance oriented version of the electric Smart.
+It featured Brabus Monoblock wheels, custom aero kit, leather seats, stainless pedals and a Brabus steering wheel.
+It has the same electric motor as the standard Smart ED3, but was tuned to 60kW as opposed to the standard 55kW.